RedAndBlackZone/redandblackzone/README.md

 - [ ] Redesign the Front End page to include the latest version of the Sports Warehouse website.
 - [ ] Update the Services page.
 - [ ] Improve the Mobile/Tablet Design.
+- [ ] Improve the accessability according to WCAG and ARIA standards.
 - [ ] Re-Organise the B-ROLL BLOG.
 - [ ] Re-Design the coloured section menus.